darchr/gem5/src/learning_gem5/part4/notes.rst

 This seems to be the next thing we need.
 But it isn't really documented anywhere.

-To set up the process, we have to call the following function:
+To set up the process, we have to call the following function that is in Process.

 .. code-block:: c++